tomgxz/Kraken/README.md

     return render_template("itemlist.html", items=items)
 ```

 In `base.html`, you can see the `{% ... %}`, which states that this is a control statement.
 In this case, it defines that the `block` referenced as `content` is to be inserted here.
-You can have multiple blocks with different names so that a child file can add multiple blocks of content in different places throughout the template.
+Jinja can have multiple blocks with different names so that a child file can add multiple blocks of content in different places throughout the template.

-In `itemlist.html`, you can see that it `extends base.html`, meaning that it is using `base.html` as a template, and looking at that file to find where to insert the code inside `block content`.
-It also makes use of a `for` loop to programatically add list items to the website, based on the list `items`, that is imported in `main.py`, in the `render_template()` command.
+In `itemlist.html`, you can see that it `extends base.html`, meaning that it is using `base.html` as a template and looking at that file to find where to insert the code inside `block content`.
+It also uses a `for` loop to programmatically add list items to the website, based on the list `items` imported in `main.py`, in the `render_template()` command.
 The `{{ ... }}` indicates that the contents are a Jinja expression.

 #### HTML, CSS and JavaScript
-As with a lot of websites, I will be building it using HTML (via Jinja's template generation), CSS and JavaScript.
-This is because they are all web standards, and are therefore supported by all modern web browsers and devices (although devices is not much of an issue as it will run better on a high resolution landscape display).
-It will allow for SEO compatibility, it is open source (and therefore free), and it is highly versatile and can accomplish a lot.
-I am also very competent with HTML, CSS & JavaScript, and have a lot of experience programming with them.
+As with many websites, this project will be built using HTML (via Jinja's template generation), CSS, and JavaScript.
+This is because they are all web standards and are therefore supported by all modern web browsers and devices (although devices are not much of an issue as it is designed to be run on a high-resolution landscape display).
+It will allow for SEO compatibility, is open source (and therefore free), is highly versatile, and can accomplish a lot.
+I am also very competent with HTML, CSS & JavaScript and have lots of experience programming with them.

 ### Data storage
 There will be two different methods of storing information for the website:
-- The multi-user system, including the information about the users' sites, will be stored in an SQL database using the `flask_sqlalchemy` Python library, so that it can easily be integrated into the flask backend.
+- The multi-user system, including the information about the users' sites, will be stored in an SQL database using the `flask_sqlalchemy` Python library so that it can easily be integrated into the Flask backend.
-- The server will store the users' sites, including the HTML, CSS and JavaScript code.
+- The server will store the users' sites, including the HTML, CSS, and JavaScript code.

 #### SQL database storage
-I have decided to use SQL to store the multi-user information as I have previous experience using SQL, and therefore it will be easy for me to setup and use.
-It is also useful due to its entity-relationship capability, meaning it will be well suited for storing information about users' sites.
-It also has a python library that integrates it to the current backend library that I am using, flask.
-This means that there will be less work for me to do, as most of the functionality that I will need is already built in and tested.
+This project will use SQL to store the multi-user information as I have previous experience using SQL, so it will be easy to set up and use.
+It is also useful due to its entity-relationship capability, meaning it will be well-suited for storing information about users' sites.
+It also has a Python library that integrates into the current backend library that is being used, Flask.
+This means there will be less work, as most of the functionality needed is already built-in and tested.

 This is the planned entity relationship diagram for the SQL database.
-It contains two entities, `USER` and `SITE`, that are connected with a one-to-many relationship with `user_id` being the foreign key in `SITE`.
+It contains two entities, `USER` and `SITE`, connected with a one-to-many relationship with `user_id` being the foreign key in `SITE`.

 ```mermaid
 %%{init: {'theme':'dark', 'themeVariables':{'fontFamily':'Lexend,Noto Sans,Helvetica,Arial'}}}%%